ecohealthalliance/eidith/README.md

 The package has been updated following the end of the PREDICT project in September 2020.
 It now accesses a static backup of the EIDITH database, with permission enforced via Google Drive.
 Contact Emma if you need access.

 ### Package Installation
 To install the package, you must have an active GitHub PAT associated with your EHA account, saved in your `.Renviron` (which can be viewed via `usethis::edit_r_environ()`).
-If you do not have a PAT, or if it hasn't been used in over a year, follow the instructions here: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token.
+If you do not have a PAT, or if it hasn't been used in over a year [or a month?], follow the instructions here: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token.
 Save your new token in your `.Renviron` as `GITHUB_PAT=[paste_your_token_here]`.
 Restart your R session.

 You can then install the package with `remotes::intall_github("ecohealthalliance/eidith")`.